tweag/asterius/docs/debugging.md

 ## Virtual address spaces

-Remember that we're compiling to `wasm32` which has a 32-bit address space, but the host GHC is actually 64-bits, so all pointers in asterius are 64-bits, and upon `load`/`store`/`call_indirect`, we truncate the 64-bit pointer, using only the lower 32-bits for indexing.
+Remember that we're compiling to `wasm32` which has a 32-bit address space, but the host GHC is actually 64-bits, so all pointers in Asterius are 64-bits, and upon `load`/`store`/`call_indirect`, we truncate the 64-bit pointer, using only the lower 32-bits for indexing.